adblockplus/infrastructure/README.md

 Puppet agent has to be rerun on the servers whenever their configuration is changed.
-The _kick.py_ script automates and simplifies that task, e.g. the following will provision all servers:
+The _kick.py_ script automates and simplifies that task, e.g. the following will provision all servers (requires Puppet and PyYAML):

     kick.py -u serveradmin all